zukunft/zukunft.com/docs/code_functions_all.md

         \-- element - create an api json array for the backend based on this frontend object
         \-- formula_link - create an api json array for the backend based on this frontend object
         \-- sandbox - @return array the json message array to send the updated data to the backend
-        \-- sandbox_code_id - @return array the json message array to send the updated data to the backend
         \-- sandbox_link - create an api json array for the backend based on this frontend object
         \-- sandbox_typed - @return array the json message array to send the updated data to the backend
         \-- sys_log_list - @return array the json message array to send the updated data to the backend